[Column] 'Leave Everyone Behind'? – The West's Covid nationalism

 Who first?

 As a society we cannot ignore the stark moral choices involved.
-It is strange to see so many bitter debates about smaller things and no real discussion about this big choice, which directly affects each of us and is of life or death for some: who gets the vaccines first?
+It is strange to see so many bitter debates about smaller things and no real discussion about this big choice, which directly affects each of us and is a matter of life or death for some: who gets the vaccines first?

 The dilemma is not difficult to explain: I don't belong to a risk group.
 Should I be vaccinated before a nurse in Ukraine or a doctor in Tunisia, only because I live in the EU?